kdarnok/lwz180/README.md

 |12     |power vent (long)              |
 |13     |cleaning lock: home + ok (long)|

 Wheel up/down is only accepted if sent in pairs in short succession.
+It so happens that the checksum of the header of such a button packet is just `0x00`, hence the checksum of the whole packet equals the checksum of that single code byte.

 ### Display updates